 Arraness Annaya Nimbus from the Gold Grotto.

-Thomas Arden and Caseil Adiran Secundus from the Blue Grotto.”
+Thomas Arden, Caseil, Dale Campbell and Daseilla Bidiran Secundus from the Blue Grotto.”

-The applause erupted across Commons, and within seconds brought everyone to their feet.
-It continued for several minutes, when the Ariella held up her hands to quiet them down.
-After the crowd noise had subsided, the Ariella continued.
+The applause erupted across Commons and within seconds brought everyone to their feet.
+It continued for several minutes, and then The Ariella held up her hands to quiet them down.
+After the crowd noise had subsided, The Ariella continued.

 Ariel stood and put her hands in the air as her dragon, Arraness, lowered her head between them.
-I scanned around and saw more than a few surprised faces in the crowd and the applause swelled with its approval.
+I scanned around and saw more than a few surprised faces, while the applause of the crowd swelled with its approval.
 The Ariella waited for the noise to lower before she continued.

-I stood, and put my arm out in the direction of Demi hoping there would be applause.
+I stood and put my arm out in the direction of Demi, hoping there would be applause.
 She stood, lifted up on her back legs and roared.
-There was a moment of nothing, and then applause, tentative at first, then like a wave it just rolled in and over us.
+There was a moment of nothing and then applause, tentative at first, and then like a wave it just rolled in and over us.
 It felt spectacular, but I was afraid it would come to a screeching halt when they realized they still hated us.
-But, you know what?
+But you know what?
 It didn’t happen.